johnno1962/TwoWayMirror/README.md

 ```
 This will return a typed pointer to any ivar of a class object or it's containing structs, enums, collections
 that can be read or assigned to as if you were using a typed keypath.
-This has been used to produce an alternative implementation of Codable for working with JSON data and
-a subscript is defined on any class derived from NSObject for as a Swift valueForKey: replacement.
+A subscript is defined on any class derived from NSObject for a Swift valueForKey: replacement.

 ```Swift
 public protocol SubScriptReflectable: AnyObject {}